python/cpython/Doc/library/inspect.rst

    The optional *return_annotation* argument, can be an arbitrary Python object, is the "return" annotation of the callable.

    Signature objects are *immutable*.
-Use :meth:`Signature.replace` to make a modified copy.
+Use :meth:`Signature.replace` or :func:`copy.replace` to make a modified copy.

    .. versionchanged:: 3.5
       Signature objects are picklable and :term:`hashable`.